LPL Financial Welcomes Financi - GuruFocus.com

-CHARLOTTE, N.C., May 03, 2023 (GLOBE NEWSWIRE) -- LPL Financial LLC announced today that financial advisor Nate Carlon of Carlon Wealth Advisors has joined LPL Financial’s broker-dealer, RIA and custodial platforms.
-He reported having served approximately $300 million in advisory, brokerage and retirement plan assets*, and joins LPL from Stifel Financial.
+CHARLOTTE, N.C., May 10, 2023 (GLOBE NEWSWIRE) -- LPL Financial LLC announced today that financial advisor Michelle Brennan Hall of Brennan Wealth Advisors, LLC has joined LPL Financial’s broker-dealer, RIA and custodial platforms.
+She reported having served approximately $220 million in advisory, brokerage and retirement plan assets*, and joins LPL from FSC Securities Corporation, part of the Advisor Group network.

-Based in Scottsdale, Ariz., Carlon is well-versed in many aspects of the financial landscape, having started his career in banking and then serving as a fixed income specialist before he built his wealth management practice over the past 15 years.
-He uses knowledge from past professional experiences to deliver personalized financial advice and investment strategies designed to help each client work toward their financial goals.
-Carlon Wealth Advisors also includes highly dedicated team members: Client Services Manager Lora McLaughlin and Jono Carlon, Wealth Operations Analyst and Nate’s brother.
+Based in Frisco, Texas, which is surrounded by headquarters of many publicly traded and private companies, Michelle is a veteran wealth advisor with more than 30 years guiding investors’ net worth and financial decisions.
+She started working at her father’s wealth management business in 1990 prior to launching her own independent practice—Brennan Wealth Advisors—in 2010.
+The team has grown to include her husband, Director of Operations Jeff Hall, Director of Portfolio Operations Mary Kloesel and Michelle’s son Cameron Hall, a financial analyst, as well as two additional support staff members.

-In recent years, Carlon has coined a phrase that he often shares with clients: “Life is complex, and change is real.
-Today’s environment requires a new kind of relationship.
-We can help you chart a course today to pursue your tomorrow.”
-That mission led the team to LPL Financial, where they plan to enhance their service commitment to current and future clients by utilizing innovative tools and technology and a broad platform of investment solutions.
+Known for creating the Financial Life Map Strategy™ that fosters investor financial strength and well-being, Michelle understands the importance of clarity about the road ahead.
+She is deeply committed to contributing to her clients’ success by providing constant attention, innovative thinking and sound guidance.

 Related